-Minnesota has good solar energy potential-as good as Houston, Texas, and many parts of Florida.
-As solar energy system components have become more efficient and less costly an increasing number of solar energy systems have been installed in Minnesota.
-Market opportunities for solar development have dramatically increased in Minnesota over the last five years, such that most communities now must address solar installations as land use and development issues.
-Solar energy components continue to improve in efficiency and decline in price; solar energy has reached retail cost parity for many customers, and is now approaching cost competitive status at the wholesale level.
+Minnesota's solar energy resources are high quality and cost effective-as good as many states to our south and consistently available across the entire state.
+As solar energy system components have become more efficient and less costly, an increasing number of solar energy systems have been installed in Minnesota.
+Market opportunities for solar development have dramatically increased in Minnesota over the last five years, such that communities must now address solar installations as land use and development issues.
+Solar energy components continue to improve in efficiency and decline in price; large-scale solar energy is expected to become the least expensive form of electric energy generation within a few years, surpassing wind energy and natural gas in levelized cost of energy.